drawwithcode/2019-group-05-1/README.md

 <h3> Design Challenges </h3>

-In order to recreate at best the ambient of an aquarium the game page is concentrated on the visual aspect.
-The interaction is the center of the design in which the player is fully immersed
+In order to give the user a full interactive experience it was needed to keep the game space free from textual instruction.
+This was solved thanks to a landing page that gives all the practical informations.
+For the main page through illustration it was recreated the ambient of an aquarium.
+The use of different colors is important as it identifies the different players, and is also an important part for the interaction: each player needs to match the bandaid to the crack with the same color.
+Textual parts are reduced to the minimum with a moving banner on the top and a score keeper in the right corner that blends with the background.

 <h3> Code Challenges </h3>

+Matching the random color generated for the bandaid with the random color of the cracks was the first challenge that we faced.

-One of the hardest feature of the game was creating a rainbow crack that could only be repaired via multiple user interaction.
+But the hardest feature of the game was creating a rainbow crack that could only be repaired via multiple user interaction.
 The issue was resolved by the usage of intersection:
 ```
 function mouseReleased() {
   for (let i = 0; i < players.length; i++) {